Solved case

 The bombing was carried out by two attackers who died in the attack itself, having detonated the explosive device.
 Al Qaeda's north Africa wing, known as Al-Qaeda Organization in the Islamic Maghreb (AQIM), claimed responsibility for the suicide attack.

-No further details regarding the identities of the attackers, the specific circumstances leading up to the attack, or subsequent investigations are available in the source material reviewed for this dossier.
 This case is documented as part of a broader pattern of terrorist bombings in Algeria during this period.

 Key facts